Today we are discussing and comparing two high-end PCB design programs: PADS Vs Altium Designer.

 - Integrated Design Interface: Altium provides its users an integrated design solution, with all layout editing and schematic capture tools under one workspace, reducing time spent navigating.

-- Advanced Routing Engine: Altium Designer 20 has a new and intuitive routing engine.
+- Advanced Routing Engine: Altium Designer has intuitive routing engine.
 This allows faster layouts using features such as hug&push, push&shove, obstacle-ignore, differential pairs and so on.

 - Centralised Content Management: Altium’s libraries are extensive, with over 400k+ components from suppliers, with linked data as 3D models, datasheets and links.
 There is also a central communication centre which stores all conversations and data exchanges in one place.